 One of the problems I associate with this explosive mixture of brevity and speed is the loss of context, and therefore, of the real meaning of some complex concepts.

-Not many weeks ago, Cristina Aced reminded us of the importance of context in an unfortunate Hawkers brand campaign for Halloween.
-In that campaign, Cristina received an SMS message from a Vlad with the text "two nights ago I was following you".
-Against a backdrop of raped herds and women, the message could be anything but fortunate.
+Not many weeks ago, Cristina Aced reminded us of the importance of the context in an unfortunate Hawkers brand campaign for Halloween.
+In that campaign, Cristina received an SMS message from a guy named Vlad with the text "two nights ago I was following you".
+In a context of herds and raped women, the message could be anything but fortunate.

-Whether it's lack of context (Brevity) or because of design errors (Hawkers), communication fails.
+Whether for lack of context (Brevity) or because of design errors (Hawkers), communication fails.

-I know, the depth not epata, but gives drop-by-drop results continuously.
+I know, depth doesn't epata, but gives results drop by drop continuously.
 Let's choose our format.
-And keep in mind that a long content, even if it may not give short results, can bring more value than an inspiring phrase or an ephemeral genius.
+And let's keep in mind that long content, although it may not give short-term results, can bring more value than an inspiring phrase or an ephemeral genius.

-Let's not be in such a hurry..
+Let's not be in such a hurry.
 Good stew takes time.
-And even a niguiri perfect salmon requires the experience of a master "sushi" who has needed a year to select the best raw material, another year to cut it and another to prepare it.
+And even a niguiri perfect salmon requires the experience of a "sushi" master who has needed a year to select the best raw material, another year to cut it and another year to prepare it.
 Sometimes, the tip of the iceberg looks like the whole, and we don't see what's underneath.

-I don't know whether to pose it as a personal claim or trend, but recover those long poems, those songs that tell stories, those books that help you understand how we work, should be back on the table.
+I don't know whether to raise it as a personal vindication or trend, but get those long poems back, those songs that tell stories, those books that help you understand how we work, must be back on the table.